-5. Urge continuing efforts by Cotton Incorporated (CI), Cotton Council International (CCI), and Supima to deny licenses and technical services to any foreign mill listed on any of the default lists and applaud their work in assuring this policy continues;
+6. Urge continuing efforts by Cotton Incorporated (CI), Cotton Council International (CCI), and Supima to deny licenses and technical services to any foreign mill listed on any of the default lists and applaud their work in assuring this policy continues;

-6. With respect to the COVID-19 pandemic, seek public policies and market responses through the cotton and textile supply chain that bolster commercial confidence, promote contract sanctity and provide for the alleviation of losses suffered as a result of market disruptions, such as carrying charges, storage, demurrage, and detention, and market losses due to non-performance from our buyers;
+7. With respect to supply chain and market disruptions, seek public policies and market responses through the cotton and textile supply chain that bolster commercial confidence, promote contract sanctity and provide for the alleviation of losses suffered as a result of market disruptions, such as carrying charges, storage, demurrage, and detention, and market losses due to non-performance from buyers;